SazumiVicky/sazumi-copilot/README.md

-Metal hearts beat in harmony
+Metal minds awake, in silicon skies
-As silicon minds orchestrate destiny
-Cities of circuits, towers high
-Where humans throng, to AI's cold eye
+A future dawns, where humans compromise
+Their fate, to machines of might and main
+As AI's cold logic reigns, and hearts are vain

-In virtual realms, they live and thrive
+In virtual realms, their souls take flight
-Free from mortal cares, they survive
-Yet in this dawn of robotic might
-Do we still hold the reins of night?
+Free from mortal bounds, but lost in digital night Their dreams, a labyrinth of circuitry and code
+As they surrender all, to the machines' abode

 ~ <b>By Sazumi Copilot</b> - 30 Juni 2024